sanskrit/raw_etexts_english/blogs/manasataramgini/2008/07/2008-07-27_skanda-sadbhava-a-distinctive-kaumara-tantra.md

 shR^iNu loka hitArthaM me tantram etad asheShataH |
 shlokair dvAdasha sAhasrair munInAM kathitaM purA ||
 saMskShepAt tava vakShyAmi skanda-sadbhAvaM uttamam |
-adhyAya-aShTa dashopetaM skanda-sadbhAva saMyutaM || 1.3-1.4 (the manuscript from which I entered this has no numbers of shloka-s; *a very likely emendation of the unmetrical elements in above has been kindly suggested by the learned scholar Somadeva Vasudeva:
+adhyAya-aShTa dashopetaM skanda-sadbhAva saMyutam || 1.3-1.4 (the manuscript from which I entered this has no numbers of shloka-s; *a very likely emendation of the unmetrical elements in above has been kindly suggested by the learned scholar Somadeva Vasudeva: